pfeuh/vosc6502/README.md

-# vosc6502
+vosc6502
 Virtual Old School Computer with a 6502

-Emulation of a full 6502 virtual computer
+Emulation and debugger for a 6502 virtual computer.
+Virtual means that it doesn't exists...
+But it couldl.
+Easy to build, easy to use.

 U N D E R -  H E A V Y - D E V E L O P M E N T !